INTERCROSSING/metapasta/doc/metapasta-output-files.md

 This file type is a modification of the file 1 and it is generated only for the _Project_ level.

-The file name should be like this `ItemID.direct.relative.freq.csv`
+The file name should be like this `ItemID.direct.percentage.csv`

 It is a CSV file with only these **columns**:

 - TaxonomyName
-- Sample1ID.direct.relative.freq: This is the percentage of reads directly assigned to such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- Sample1ID.direct.percentage: This is the percentage of reads directly assigned to such taxa for that sample.
-- Sample2ID.direct.relative.freq: This is the percentage of reads directly assigned to such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- Sample2ID.direct.percentage: This is the percentage of reads directly assigned to such taxa for that sample.
 ...
-- SampleNID.direct.relative.freq: This is the percentage of reads directly assigned to such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- SampleNID.direct.percentage: This is the percentage of reads directly assigned to such taxa for that sample.
 - Total: this column contains the sum of the direct relative frequencies of all the samples

 Only report in this file the **rows** that fulfill any of these 2 criteria: